Cheerful mature couple having fun while eating watermelon during picnic day in nature.

 I’ve Never Used a Jackhammer.
 How Do I Have Hearing Loss?

-Here at Ascent Audiology & Hearing, we work with patients throughout Fredericksburg, Falmouth, Bellevue, Brookfield, Little Falls, and beyond, helping them understand their hearing health and take control of it.
+At Ascent Audiology & Hearing, we serve patients throughout Fredericksburg, Falmouth, Bellevue, Brookfield, Little Falls, and surrounding communities.
+We’re here to help you understand your hearing health and take control of it—no matter your background or lifestyle.

 What Types of Hearing Loss Are There?